NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 write a report

 Social jobs
-These jobs describe how customers want to be perceived by others Look good or gain power or status
+Describe how customers want to be perceived by others Look good or gain power or status
 Look trendy
 Be seen as competent

-Personal/emotional jobs
+Emotional jobs
 Customer seeks a specific emotional state
 Feel good or secure
 Seeking peace of mind regarding investments

-Rank each job according to its significance to the customer Crucial or trivial?
+Crucial or trivial?
 At what frequency does it occur?

-Outline the context in which a job is done, that may impose constraints or limitations.
+Rank each job according to its significance to the customer

+What constraints and limitations are imposed on the job based on its context?

 Pains
 Anything that prevents your customers from getting a job done.
 Can annoy customers before, during and after trying to get a job done.
-Also can describe risks related to getting a job done badly or not at all.
+Or describes risks related to getting a job done badly or not at all.

 1. Cost
 Takes a lot of time, too much money, or requires substantial efforts?

-2. Feel bad
+2. Feel
 What are their frustrations, annoyances, or things that give them a headache?